Jason Miyares: Education

+In December 2025, Miyares filed a suit against a state law that granted in-state tuition for undocumented students who graduated from Virginia high schools.

 Elections

 On February 10, 2022, Miyares' deputy attorney general for government operations and transactions resigned when it was reported that she had spread misinformation about the 2020 election and praised the 2021 United States Capitol attack; in her position, she would have overseen matters related to future elections in Virginia.
 Miyares himself has affirmed that Joe Biden was legitimately elected president and has condemned the attack on the United States Capitol.

 On October 10, 2023, Miyares sent a cease-and-desist letter to a right-wing advocacy group over their misinformation pertaining to the 2023 Virginia elections.
 On December 29, 2023, Miyares won a case against an organization involved in distributing "false and misleading" fliers stating that "if voters did not cast their ballots they could lose their Social Security income, Medicare eligibility, unemployment benefits, child tax credits, child custody rights, and concealed carry permits" in Virginia.